Schneider wins 2018 National Safety Council Green Cross Award

 Schneider is always investing in new equipment and technology that helps keep our drivers safe while out on the road.

-Tom DiSalvi is the Vice President of Safety and Loss Prevention at Schneider.
-In this role, he is responsible for safety, driver training and regulatory compliance.
-He is also responsible for researching and implementing breakthrough safety technologies and processes to prevent motor vehicle crashes, consistent with Schneider’s core value of “Safety First and Always.”
+Tom DiSalvi is the Vice President of Safety, Driver Training and Compliance at Schneider.
+In this role, he is responsible for researching and implementing breakthrough safety technologies and processes to prevent motor vehicle crashes, consistent with Schneider’s core value of “Safety First and Always.”
 He joined Schneider in 1991 after serving as an Officer in the U.S. Navy.